Mt Bogong via Staircase Spur

 While I paused for LS to catch up, I found myself standing next to a large black snake with a beautifully red belly.
 My mind was as tired as my legs, so I just stood there as the snake took the initiative and took off.
 Before I could get my camera out it had disappeared into the bushes beside the track.
 Disappointed, I was putting my camera away when the snake reappeared a little further up the track.
 I whipped my camera out again, but by the time I was ready the snake had disappeared once more.
 I gave up, tired of playing hokey-pokey with my camera.

-When the track emerged from the trees at about 1,730 m the summit of Mt Bogong looked quite close, but there was still about 250 m difference in altitude.
+When the track emerged from the trees at about 1,730 metres the summit of Mt Bogong looked quite close, but there was still about 250 metres difference in altitude.
 But at least we had a view now, which made the climb more interesting.

 It really started to feel as though we were on top of the world, with range after range vanishing into the blue horizon below us.
 Bushfires a few years ago had left the ranges fringed by dead snow gums.